DanMarshall909/please/memory-bank/native-aot-compatibility-for-tests.md

 ### TestSystem.cs Changes

-The `TestSystem.cs` file was updated to use direct registration of interfaces instead of factory methods:
+The `TestSystem.cs` file now leverages a `TestModule` with an `AddTestDoubles` extension method to centralize registration of common fakes:

 ```csharp
 public static class TestSystem